Second Lament

 Alani Hicks-Bartlett

-Alani Rosa Hicks-Bartlett is a writer and translator who lives on the East Coast, where she finds herself increasingly in a nudiustertian mode.
-Her recent work has appeared in Cagibi, The Antonym, The Stillwater Review, IthacaLit, Broad River Review, La Piccioletta Barca, The Fourth River, and Mantis: A Journal of Poetry, Criticism, and Translation, among others.
-She is currently working a collection of villanelles as well as a series of translations from French, Portuguese, and Italian, and a full-length translation of a Medieval French romance. @alanirosa (instagram and twitter) Alani hicks-Bartlett on Facebook.
+Alani Alani Rosa Hicks-Bartlett is a writer and translator who finds herself increasingly in a nudiustertian mode.
+Some of her recent poems and translations have appeared in ANMLY, The Antonym, Cagibi, La Piccioletta Barca, carte blanche, The Stillwater Review, and Mantis: A Journal of Poetry, Criticism, and Translation, among others.
+She is currently working on a series of villanelles, a series of translations of love poetry from Portuguese and Medieval French, and a longer epic collection of earth poems.

 Issue 28